 § 504 Assignment and collection of support payments; powers and duties of Family Court.

 (a) Any law of the State to the contrary notwithstanding, the application and/or receipt of public assistance under § 503(d) of this title shall act as an automatic and immediate assignment of all rights of support for the applicant and/or recipient and any dependent child.
-Such assignment shall have the full force and effect of law to the State and shall be collectible by the Bureau of Child Support Enforcement.
-All money collected pursuant to such assignment shall be deposited directly to the credit of the Child Support Enforcement Account for distribution in accordance with § 457 of the Social Services Amendments of 1974 [42 U.S.C. § 657].
+Such assignment shall have the full force and effect of law to the State and shall be collectible by the Division of Child Support Services.
+All money collected pursuant to such assignment shall be deposited directly to the credit of the Child Support Enforcement Account for distribution in accordance with § 457 of the Social Services Amendments of 1974 (42 U.S.C. § 657).